ahmadj1801/Movie-Recommendation-System/README.md

 # Viewing Movies

-Pick a movie from the combo box and view all the ratings of the movie
+Pick a movie from the combo box and view all the ratings of the movie.
+Image posters are not available for all the movies; however, a button is provided to add an image to a specific movie

 # Data Visualization